jessepav/lacygoill-wiki-backup/shell/environment.md

 ### How does this compare to the guard, performance-wise?

 It's not as good, but good enough.
-In particular, make sure to guard any `$ eval` command.
+In particular, make sure to guard any `eval` command.
 They seem to have a big impact on performance.

     # ✘